Association for the Scientific Study of Consciousness

 Morning Tutorials

-July 2 (Tue) 9am-12pm (tentative)
+July 2 (Tue) 9am-12pm (Venue: Fukutake Learning Theater)

 Disorders of consciousness (DoC) affect millions of people worldwide.
 In recent years, advanced imaging and electrophysiological (AIE) methods have transformed our understanding of residual and covert conscious processing in patients who appear unresponsive at behavioral examination after severe brain injury.
 Multiple AIE techniques and paradigms have been developed to assess brain activity, and in some cases, detect preserved consciousness in patients that appear to be unresponsive.
 In this tutorial, an interdisciplinary group of experts will outline how state-of-the-art AIE techniques can be used to detect preserved brain activity at the individual subject level, in cases where the presence of sensory, motor and cognitive impairments might prevent the expression of consciousness.
 The tutorial is designed following a multimodal, integrated approach, where speakers will alternate and interact in presenting practical applications of all major techniques and paradigms available to assess brain activity in DoC, including electrophysiology (electroencephalography (EEG) alone and in combination with transcranial magnetic stimulation (TMS-EEG)), functional neuroimaging (functional magnetic resonance imaging (fMRI) and functional near-infrared spectroscopy (fNIRS)) and imaging of metabolic activity (positron emission tomography (PET)).
 The tutorial will be divided into three main parts.
 First, a theoretical session where we will provide a short introduction to DoC and the evolution of neuroimaging and electrophysiological assessment in DoC, followed by a presentation of each technique and the indices of consciousness that each method can provide.
 Second, an interactive hands-on session where real clinical cases, and the results obtained from a multimodal assessment (fMRI, fNIRS, PET, EEG, TMS-EEG), are critically discussed.
-Third, a demonstrative session where the participants will have the chance to follow a live TMS-EEG measurement, and an overview of analysis techniques for TMS-EEG, EEG, and PET.
+Third, a demonstrative session where the participants will have the chance to be guided through a recorded TMS-EEG session, and through an overview of analysis techniques for TMS-EEG, EEG, and PET.
 The tutorial will be designed to be highly interactive, with Q&A times throughout the sessions.
 In session 1), the speakers will provide the attendees with hands-on guides and materials to run data processing and independently derive the indices of consciousness discussed during the tutorial.
 Active participation will be encouraged in sessions 2) and 3).
 Information on open-access resources to download freely accessible neurophysiological and neuroimaging datasets will also be provided.
 At the end of this tutorial, participants will have gained a general overview of how different paradigms can hierarchically detect various aspects of conscious processing and how AIE techniques can support diagnosis, prognosis, and guide rehabilitation.
 Attendees will also gain an understanding of the practical and technical implications of using AIE as well as the benefits and limitations of their application in DoC patients.
 We believe that the varying perspectives and insights from this tutorial will lead to increased knowledge and awareness of how advanced neuroimaging techniques can detect the neural correlates of consciousness in patients with DOC.

-Contemporary AI systems and the science of consciousness (Robert Long, Jonathan Simon)
+July 2 (Tue) 9am-12pm (Venue: Ito Hall, Ito International Center)Contemporary AI systems and the science of consciousness (Robert Long, Jonathan Simon)

 Funding and Sharing Consciousness Science (Nora Bradford, Megan Peters, Brian Odegaard)